-- Sept 17 (Friday): HW 1 due
+- Sept 16 (Friday): HW 1 due

+- Sept 23 (Friday): Quiz 1, in class

-- Sept 24 (Friday): HW 2 due
+- Sept 30 (Friday): HW 2 due

-- Oct 1 (Friday): HW 3 due
+- Oct 7 (Friday): Quiz 2, in class

-- Oct 8 (Friday): HW 4 due
+- Oct 14 (Friday): HW 3 due

-- Oct 15 (Friday): Midterm
+- Oct 21 (Friday): Midterm

-- Oct 22 (Friday): HW 5 due

-- Oct 29 (Friday): HW 6 due
+- Oct 28 (Friday): HW 4 due

-- Nov 5 (Friday): HW 7 due
+- Nov 4 (Friday): Quiz 3, in class

-- Nov 12 (Friday): HW 8 due
+- Nov 11 (Friday): HW 5 due

-- Nov 19 (Friday): HW 9 due
+- Nov 18 (Friday): Quiz 4, in class

-- Nov 26 (Friday): HW 10 due
+- Nov 25 (Friday): HW 6, in class

-At the end of the semester, your two lowest homework grade will be dropped.
+At the end of the semester, your lowest HW grade and lowest quiz grade will be dropped.
 This policy is intended to cover situations where you may miss a quiz or assignment for whatever reason, without you needing to ask for a concession.
 Most academic concession requests for assignments will be addressed by this policy.

-- Students may work together on the HW assignments but must write up their solutions independently.
+Students may work together on the HW assignments but must write up their solutions independently.
 Copying is forbidden.
 Any 2 (or more) assignments with some virtually identical answers deemed the result of copying will be given 0 total credit, and there will be further consequences for such dishonest actions.
-The students are reminded of the plagiarism policies of UBC. - We will be using Canvas for collecting the HWs. - Late homework is not accepted. - Unreadable homework will get a zero mark.
-You should write neatly and organize your material for a third party can understand. - Work must be shown. - Missed homework will count as a zero mark. - The number of each homework problem should be clearly printed. - It is probable that only a subset of those problems turned in would be graded, and you will not be informed (in advance) which ones these are.
+The students are reminded of the plagiarism policies of UBC.

+- We will be using Canvas for collecting the HWs. - Late homework is not accepted. - Unreadable homework will get a zero mark.
+You should write neatly and organize your material so that a third party can understand. - Work must be shown. - Missed homework will count as a zero mark. - The number of each homework problem should be clearly printed. - It is probable that only a subset of those problems turned in would be graded, and you will not be informed (in advance) which ones these are.
 For example, if your homework does not contain any of the problems to be graded (which will be known only after the due date), you will get zero mark.
 So, it would be better for you to do all the problems to be handed in. - For selected problems, only some important steps and/or the final answer will be checked.